appsody/appsody-kube/README.md

 docker build -t appsody-k8s -f Dockerfile .
 ```

+**Note:** This image is experimental and is used by the Appsody team for the purpose of testing.
+As such, images on Dockerhub may be outdated.

 ### Running the image locally
 If you want to run the image manually, issue the following command: